Overpaying Employees: What You Can Do As An Employer

 - Provide any required documentation.
 In some places, like Washington, you’ll need to not only notify the employee but also provide documentation of the overpayment and terms of the adjustment.

-Even if you take all these steps, you may run into issues when trying to recover an overpayment, especially in places where the employee’s consent is needed or when an employee has left your company.
+Even if you take all these steps, you may run into issues when trying to recover an overpayment, especially in places where the employee’s consent is needed or when an employee has left your company, which we’ll talk about next.
 In these cases, or when an attempt is unsuccessful, you may seek legal action to recover the overpayment.

 How far back can an employer collect overpayment?